Social Media Apps for Teenagers

 Long gone are the days when teenagers communicated with their peers dialing a number on a landline, slipping a note into a schoolmate's locker, or chatting on MSN Messenger using the family computer.

 Today everyone has gone mobile, with more than 95% of teens having a smartphone.
-Real-time photo sharing and video streaming is the hottest trend that young people are most excited.
+Real-time photo sharing and video streaming is the hottest trend that young people are most excited about.
 There is a slew of social media apps for teenagers and online platforms to do so easily and quickly.
 Teens can live stream themselves to groups or individuals, voice chat with strangers while playing online games, or even seek anonymous feedback on their appearance.

 While these online platforms can have great social benefits for youngsters, they can have negative social media effects on teens breaching their privacy, safety, and well-being, which is enough to strike fear into any parent's heart.

 With that said, parents need to be aware of which apps and platforms their children use.
 Here are the ten popular social media apps for teenagers present these days.

 YouTube, Instagram, and Snapchat are among the top-rated social media apps used by teens these days.
 Facebook dominated the social media landscape until recently, but it's no longer a popular platform.
 However, half of all teenagers still use it, significantly more the Messenger app.